GravYong/gravyong.github.io/2023/projects.md

 ## BHNS merger with different nuclear parameters

-1. update the SACRA code to accept 2D and 3D EOS
+1. update the SACRA code to accept 2D EOS

 2. update the primitive recovery scheme

 3. run the BHNS simulations and test the results

+## CFS instability: window and simulation

+1. f-mode CFS instability window and damping time

+2. Simulations of CFS instability

+# Ongoing tests

+## Mergers with QSs: BH-QS mergers

+1. BHQS merger, maybe no dynamical ejecta, a clean method to rule out QSs, or completely different

+## binary mergers with pre-merger phase transition

+1. Test simulations: dynamical ejecta and phase transition

+## Supernova formation of quark stars

+1. think about how to set the process

+2. collaborate with Takami Kuroda

+## Collaborations:

+1. Thermal aspects of binary NS merger (second author, nearly finished)

+2. Dynamical-tides eigenfunction analysis

+3. Scalar tensor waveform (together, I will finish the derivation of the perturbation Eqs)

+# Still in mind, only work on when I have nothing to do

-## Finite temperature effect in neutron star mergers
+## Finite temperature effect in neutron star mergers (hold on)

 1. Compare the constant Gamma thermal and tabulated ones

 2. A parametrized scheme of the finite-temperature EOS

-## Mergers with QSs: binary QSs waveform and BH-QS mergers

-1. BHQS merger, maybe no dynamical ejecta, a clean method to rule out QSs, or completely different

-## binary mergers with pre-merger phase transition

-1. Still in consideration, not sure about the final results, but I want to test
+## Rotating and tidally-deformed solid strange stars (hold on)

+1. Solid perturbation formalism and application as a first step

-## Perturbation study in massive scalar-tensor gravity (I,lambda,Q,f,phi-mode)
+## Perturbation study in massive scalar-tensor gravity (I,lambda,Q,f,phi-mode) (hold on)

 1. study the universal relation and prospects in GW science

-## Rotating and tidally-deformed solid strange stars

-1. Solid perturbation formalism and application as a first step: deviations in scalar tensor gravity

 ## A timing template for precessing magnetar

 1. I need a clean model, not too sophisticated

-## Other collaborations:

-1. Thermal aspects of binary NS merger (second author)

-2. Dynamical-tides eigenfunction analysis

-3. Scalar tensor waveform (together, I will finish the derivation of the perturbation Eqs)